violetscript/violetc/standard-implementation.md

 # Standard Objects Implementation

-## DontInit
+## IMPORTANT: DontInit

-Never forget to add the `DontInit` decorator to native classes.
+**IMPORTANT:** Never forget to add the `DontInit` decorator to native classes.

+This may be not necessary for some specific types though as codegen can be specialized for native classes, but that's not really necessary. `Map`s, structural records, flags and user types will work fine for object initialiser.

+## IMPORTANT: FFI

+**IMPORTANT:** Everytime the memory size of a non-final native class changes, update its `FFI` decorator to reflect it, otherwise it may corrupt the object and cause anything of wrong.

 ## RegExp